kengibson1111/go-stdlib/README.md

 ## crypto/rsa

-* encryptoeap - this shows how to use the public key of an rsa.PrivateKey in order to encrypt.
-  A signature is not included.

 * decryptoeap - this shows how to use an rsa.PrivateKey in order to decrypt.
 A signature is not included.